 As with all Imperial properties, it is not possible to enter any of the buildings.
 However, for those interested in Japanese design and architecture, several buildings are left open along the tour route so that visitors can see inside.
 Important features such as elevated tatami mats and painted panels are pointed out by the audio guide.

 The closest station to Shugakuin is Shugakuin Station on the Eizan Railway Line, from where the villa's entrance gates can be reached in a 10 to 15 minute walk.

 From Kyoto Station, take the JR Nara Line to Tofukuji Station (3 minutes) and transfer to the Keihan Line to its terminus, Demachiyanagi Station (10 minutes).
 From there, take the Eizan Railways to Shugakuin Station (7 minutes).
 The entire trip costs 620 yen and takes about 40 minutes.

 Free tours of Shugakuin Imperial Villa are held five times per day except on Mondays (or the following day if Monday falls on a national holiday).

-To book a tour, you need to apply in advance with your passport at the Imperial Household Agency's office in Kyoto Imperial Park (Monday to Friday from 8:45 to 12:00 and from 13:00 to 17:00).
+To book a tour, you need to apply in advance with your passport at the Imperial Household Agency's office in Kyoto Imperial Park (8:40 to 17:00, closed on Mondays, or next day if Monday falls on a national holiday).
 Alternatively, a small number of tour spots are available for reservation over the agency's website (see links below); however, these often get booked out.
 Online reservations must be completed several days before the intended visit.

 In addition, a limited number of same-day tickets for some of the tours are distributed at the Shugakuin Imperial Villa from 11:00 on a first-come first-serve basis.